 Also, it's still good and cold out, try a chilli soup cook off.
 Set up in a plaza or downtown shopping area, and charge $5.00 to taste to vote.

-This is a guide about planning a chocolate heaven fundraiser.
 A successful fundraiser depends on the popularity of the activity or theme.
 Try a food event where all things are chocolate.
+This is a page about planning a chocolate heaven fundraiser.